lefilament/event/website_event_questions_multiple/README.rst

 Configuration
 =============

-On an event, when creating a new question, you can select new type : Selection multiple
+On an event, when creating a new question, you can select new type : Multiple Selection

 Bug Tracker
 ===========